 If you have any questions or comments about the bacon and pork tenderloin pinwheels, feel free to leave them below or shoot me an email.

-If you would like other grilling dishes made with pork, click here.
+If you would like our top pork recipe, click here.

-- 5-6 bacon strips (depending on how thick the tenderloin is)
+- 5 to 6 slice bacon depending on how thick the tenderloin is

 - Carolina mustard sauce (recipe to follow)